Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 #### Stiffness Settings
  - **Use Custom Stiffness** (Boolean, False): Toggles the use of a custom stiffness value.
-    - If we use a custom stiffness, *Material* and *Stiffness Multiplier* will be disabled and *Stiffness* will be used instead.
+    - If custom stiffness is used, *Material* and *Stiffness Multiplier* will be disabled and *Stiffness* will be used instead.
  - **Stiffness** (Float, 10^5^): Sets the custom stiffness value.
     - Its value must be greater than 0.0.